eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - clientAuthentication: Wallet `client authentication method` in the OAuth 2.0 sense while interacting with the Credential Issuer.
   - Either None, i.e. a Public Client,
   - [Attestation-Based Client Authentication](#oauth-20-attestation-based-client-authentication)
 - authFlowRedirectionURI: It is the `redirect_uri` parameter that will be included in a PAR or simple authorization request.
+Required when Wallet supports Authorization Code Grant.
 - encryptionSupportConfig: Wallet supported encryption parameters to be used for Credential Request and Credential Response encryption.
 - authorizeIssuanceConfig: Preference on using `scope` or `authorization_details` during authorization code flow.
 - dPoPUsage: An indication about whether DPoP is never to be used, supported, or required.
 If Wallet requires DPoP but Credential Issuer doesn't advertise this feature, issuance does not proceed.